-As opposed to tariff policy, the magnitude of government subsidies are particularly difficult to measure.
+Unlike tariff policy, the magnitude of government subsidies is particularly difficult to measure.
 Kaloupstidi (2018) develops a methodology to quantify government subsidies in the shipbuilding industry in China.
 She estimates that the intervention effectively reduced costs by 13-20%.
-In a follow-up paper, Barwick et al. (2019) quantify the positive effects of the policy on investment and entry, which led to China's dominance in the industry.
+In a follow-up study, Barwick et al. (2019) quantify the positive effects of the policy on investment and entry, which led to China's dominance in the industry.
 Yet, since the policy was not meant to address a specific market failure but rather to position the country in a strategic industry, the subsidies had a negative impact on welfare due to the sizable distortions they created.

-Lane (2019b) quantifies the effect of the "big push" policy in the 1970s in Korea.
+Lane (2019b) quantifies the effect of the 'big push' policy in the 1970s in Korea.
 He documents important spillovers to non-targeted sectors through the input-output network, suggesting evidence for non-pecuniary externalities that justify the intervention.
 Liu (2019) argues that governments should prioritise addressing distortions in upstream markets.
-The intuition follows from the theory of second best: Market failures channel through value chains, so upstream sectors are the source of the largest distortions.
+The intuition follows from the theory of second best: market failures channel through value chains, so upstream sectors are the source of the largest distortions.
 He finds evidence that China and South Korea indeed targeted upstream sectors in their industrial policies.
+New efforts have been made to track industrial policy through government accounting (Hanson and Rodrik, 2023).
+These methodological advances have helped researchers better classify exactly what is industrial policy, in order to measure the effects of the intervention.

 Identifying the sectors that are the most likely to be the subject of positive externalities is probably the main challenge of industrial policy.
 Bartelme et al. (2019) develop a methodology to estimate the magnitude of economies of scale across sectors using easily available trade flow data.
-They find substantial scale elasticities in every manufacturing sector, and ones that do indeed differ in their extent across such sectors, as is necessary for within-manufacturing industrial policy (i.e., policy that affects some manufacturing sectors over others) to have any impact.
-However, their results suggest that the gains from optimal interventions targeting these externality sectors would be small: Only 1% of GDP on average, even when implemented by a hypothetical government with omniscience, benevolence, a full set of policies to control terms-of-trade and internal distributional effects, and under no threat of foreign retaliation.
-This result arises because a country that intends to reap substantial gains from industrial policy needs to find not just a sector with large (relative) positive externalities, but also one that can be expanded without running into diminishing world demand for its product.

-On the policy side, decision makers probably need to take a pragmatic approach when it comes to industrial policy.
-The IADB (2014) proposes a three step plan: 1) identify sectors subject to externalities; 2) design a policy that addresses the market failure specifically; and 3) make sure the state has the institutional capacity to implement the policy.
+They find substantial scale elasticities in every manufacturing sector, and ones that do indeed differ in their extent across such sectors, as is necessary for withinmanufacturing industrial policy (i.e., policy that affects some manufacturing sectors over others) to have any impact.
+However, their results suggest that the gains from optimal interventions targeting these externality sectors would be small; only 1% of GDP on average, even when implemented by a hypothetical government with omniscience, benevolence, a full set of policies to control terms-of-trade and internal distributional effects, and under no threat of foreign retaliation.
+This result arises because a country that intends to reap substantial gains from industrial policy needs to find not just a sector with large (relative) positive externalities but also one that can be expanded without running into diminishing world demand for its product.
+On the policy side, decision-makers probably need to take a pragmatic approach when it comes to industrial policy.
+The IADB (2014) proposes a three-step plan: 1) identify sectors subject to externalities; 2) design a policy that addresses the market failure specifically; and 3) make sure the state has the institutional capacity to implement the policy.
 The translation of that approach to a research agenda would be to study three questions: why (do industrial policy), what (to do), and how (to do it).